NatashaRy/neurohacking/README.md

 ​
 We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed

 * Issue - Mobile menu is only working in Chrome developer tools.
-It does not work on mobile devices at all.
+It does not work on mobile devices (Samsung Galaxy s22 Ultra) at all.
 * Cause - De cause is uncertain.
 We've tried different kinds of menus on mobile but get the same issue.
 I have not found a resolution for this bug yet.
 * Resolution - Changed the width of the image to stay within the confines of the screen.
 ​